bartbutenaers/node-red-contrib-ui-svg/README.md

       2s; myRect.click; myAnim.end-400ms
       ```

-   Creating animations via this tabsheet has the advantage that the SVG source and the animations are being kept separate.
-More specifically when the SVG is being created in a third-party SVG editor (which most of the time don't support animations), your manullay inserted animation elements would be overwritten each time you need to update your SVG...
+   Creating animations via this tab sheet has the advantage that the SVG source and the animations are being kept separate.
+More specifically when the SVG is being created in a third-party SVG editor (which most of the time don't support animations), your manually inserted animation elements would be overwritten each time you need to update your SVG...

    Remark: it is also possible to animate transformations.
-Indeed when the attribute name is *"transform"* an extra "animation type" dropdown will appear:
+Indeed, when the attribute name is *"transform"* an extra "animation type" dropdown will appear:

    ![demo_config_screen](https://user-images.githubusercontent.com/14224149/73695310-23766d00-46da-11ea-9960-065dc1bf7004.gif)

 + *Via an input message* as explained in the [Control via messages](#control-via-messages) section below.

-### "Events" tabsheet
+### "Events" tab sheet

 ![events](https://user-images.githubusercontent.com/14224149/65360241-70f8ae80-dbff-11e9-8c6a-65f3a14e22a7.png)

 An SVG element can be added here, to make that element able to intercept one of the following events:
-+ *Click*: when a mousedown and mouseup on the same element.
++ *Click*: when a mouse-down and mouse-up on the same element.
 + *Double click*: when a double mouse click on an element.
 + *Context menu*: when a right mouse click on an element.
 + *Mouse down*: when a mouse button is pressed down on an element.